What do I need to know about cookies?

 Some sites use things like web beacons, clear GIFs, page tags and web bugs to understand how people are using them and target advertising at people.

 They usually take the form of a small, transparent image, which is embedded in a web page or email.
 They work with cookies and capture data like your IP address, when you viewed the page or email, what device you were using and where you were.
-There’s info about how to avoid them here.
+There’s information about how to avoid them here.